Wasim Raja: Post-retirement

 He settled in London after marrying an Englishwoman, Ann.
-He studied for a certificate in education from Durham University, and he had a spell teaching geography, mathematics and physical education at Caterham School in Surrey.
-He was also a coach for the Pakistan Under-19 team, and he was an International Cricket Council match referee in 15 Tests and 34 ODIs from 2002 to 2004.
+From 1989, Raja studied for a PGCE at Durham University, where he signed up for the cricket team.
+He had a spell teaching geography, mathematics and physical education at Caterham School in Surrey.
+He was a cricket teacher at Haslemere Preparatory School from 2004 to 2006.
+There is a memorial plaque there in his honour.
+He is also remembered in the northeast of England, playing for Durham CCC, before the county was awarded first-class status.
+He was also a coach for the Pakistan Under-19 team, and an International Cricket Council match referee in 15 Tests and 34 ODIs from 2002 to 2004.

 He died of a heart attack in Marlow, Buckinghamshire, England, in August 2006 while playing cricket for the Surrey over-50s side.
-He is survived by his wife and his sons, Ali and Ahmad.
+He is survived by his wife and their sons, Ali and Ahmad.